R44 (South Africa)

-The R44 is a provincial route in Western Cape, South Africa that connects Piketberg with Kleinmond via Wellington, Stellenbosch and Somerset West.
+The R44 is a provincial route in Western Cape, South Africa that connects Piketberg with Kleinmond via Wellington, Stellenbosch, Somerset West and Strand.
 The coastal section between Kleinmond and Gordon's Bay is a very scenic ocean drive.
-The section between Gordon's Bay and Stellenbosch via Somerset West is a dual carriageway.
+The section between Gordon's Bay and Stellenbosch via Strand and Somerset West is a dual carriageway.
 The R44 is co-signed with the R46 between Gouda and Hermon in the Berg River valley.